Investigating disk space on an ESXi host

 The following are a list of files that are safe to delete:

-• Old vm-support log bundles.
+• Old vm-support log bundles

-• Virtual machines that are not being used and are not needed.
+• Virtual machines that are not needed

-• Old log files that are no longer needed.
+• Old log files that are no longer needed

 • ISO files that were copied to the system.

-Caution: Do not delete the VMware Tools ISO files from /vmimages/.
+Caution: Do not delete the VMware Tools ISO files from /vmimages/

-rm /var/log/oldlogfile
+# rm /var/log/oldlogfile

 Archiving old files